Skip to main content

 • Mobetron Intraoperative Radiotherapy: Intraoperative radiotherapy (IORT) consists of a large single dose of electrons generated by a portable linear accelerator and delivered during cancer surgery through the surgical incision.
 The goal of IORT is to treat the “tumor bed”—the local area where the tumor used to be before it was surgically removed—which could still contain microscopic deposits of cancer.
 Normal tissue damage is minimized by either moving nearby organs out of the radiation field, or else shielding them from the radiation exposure.

 • Brachytherapy: The use of radioactive capsules, wires or “seeds” that are implanted in and around a patient’s tumor, either temporarily or permanently.
-Brachytherapy is commonly used for gynecological cancers and a few others.
+Brachytherapy is commonly used for gynecologic and genitourinary cancers.
 The brachytherapy room provides live imaging of the treatment area as the radioactive materials are implanted, allowing procedures to be completed more quickly and accurately.

 Latest News